 - Preheat your oven to 350 degrees.

 - In a bowl, mix all ingredients together until well combined.
+Consistency will change to a thick dough.

 - Using a small spoon, scoop enough dough to roll a 1 inch ball in your hands.